 - Advocated for a resolution supporting solar purchasing co-ops (2017).

-- Acknowledgment for the early endorsement of the $200 million GO Bond (General Obligation Bond) in City of Miami for sea-level rise, which passed (2017).
+- Acknowledgment for the early endorsement of the $200 million GO Bond (General Obligation Bond) in the City of Miami for sea-level rise, which passed (2017).

 - Supported the adoption of a resolution banning well stimulation (including the process known as fracking) for oil or gas exploration.
 The legislation prohibits land use for any process that involves injecting fluid into a rock formation (2016).